tinyticket/carp/README.md

 # carp
-Climate-change Assesment model for the Renewable energy Power output (Carp)
+Climate-change Assesment model for the Renewable energy Power output (CARP) is a very constructed name for the first ever model i made.
+It is for my master thesis in geography so if anyone ever wants to use it feel free, but don't criticize to harshly, as I have not really learned programming in the uni.